 Welcome to Kaley Cuoco Web your daily dose dedicated to our favorite girl next door!
 Kaley is best known as Penny on the TV hit and award-winning show The Big Bang Theory and as Bridget on the sitcom 8 Simple Rules.
-Kaley can now be seen as Cassie in The Flight Attendant on HBO Max and as the voice of Harley Quinn in the animated series.
-Kaley will next be seen in the films Meet Cute and The Man From Toronto in 2022.
+Kaley was most recently seen as Ava on Based On A True Story, as Cassie in The Flight Attendant on HBO Max, and as the voice of Harley Quinn in the animated series.
 Our goal is to bring you the latest news stories, images, media clips, and more; we hope you enjoy your visit and please come back to www.kaley-cuoco.com soon!

 Bazinga!
 CBS’ The Big Bang Theory is getting the oral history treatment in a forthcoming book from Glamour senior editor Jessica Radloff.